thunlp/OpenDelta/docs/source/notes/custom.md

-(basics)=
-# Basic Usage
+# Custom Usage
-Now we introduce the general pipeline to migrate your full-model tuning scripts to a delta tuning one.
+Now we introduce the pipeline to migrate your full-model tuning scripts to a delta tuning one, **especial when your model is not in the default configuration list, or you don't want to use ghte default configuration**.

 ## STEP 1: Load the pretrained models